Aluminum company says preferred site for new smelter is a region of Kentucky hit hard by job losses

 Northeastern Kentucky was hit hard several years ago when a steel mill that had been an economic bedrock for generations shut down.
 The broader eastern Kentucky region has struggled from the sharp drop in coal jobs over the last decade amid shrinking demand for coal.

-The region had its hopes of landing a massive aluminum plant dashed before.
-Unity Aluminum, formerly known as Braidy Industries, planned to build an aluminum mill near Ashland in northeastern Kentucky but the project — which was pushed by Beshear's predecessor, former Republican Gov. Matt Bevin — never came to fruition as the company struggled to line up sufficient financing.
+The region had its hopes of landing a massive aluminum plant dashed a few years ago.
+Another aluminum company planned to build a mill near Ashland in northeastern Kentucky but the project — which was pushed by Beshear's predecessor, former Republican Gov. Matt Bevin — never came to fruition as the company struggled to line up sufficient financing.

 Now Beshear, who unseated Bevin in 2019, is trying to deliver on what he says would be a game-changing project for the region and continue the state's record-setting pace of economic development growth during the Democrat's tenure.
 Beshear, seen as a rising star in his party, won reelection to a second term last year in what otherwise has become a Republican-dominated state.